JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 <class name> is a fully-qualified name of the class, e.g. com.intellij.openapi.actionSystem.AnAction$InnerClass.
 <method name> is the exact method's name.
 Note that constructors have dedicated patterns.
 <human-readable parameters> is a string representing parameters, which are not necessarily fully qualified.
 They do not affect the parser.
 For example, instead of (java.lang.Object, java.util.List, int) you are free to write (Object, List<String>, int)
+<parameter name> is exact name of the method's parameter
 <property name> is a full name of a property from .properties file, like "some.action.description"
 <bundle name> is a fully qualified name of the property bundle, which includes its package, like "message.IdeBundle"